Dystroglycan: Function

+Proper glycosylation of alpha-dystroglycan is essential for its function.
+In 2024, a high-throughput functional assay was developed to measure glycosylation levels and assess the functional impact of variants in the enzymes responsible for this process.

 Expression

 Dystroglycan is widely distributed in non-muscle tissues as well as in muscle tissues.
-During epithelial morphogenesis of kidney, the dystroglycan complex is shown to act as a receptor for the basement membrane.
+During epithelial morphogenesis of the kidney, the dystroglycan complex is shown to act as a receptor for the basement membrane.
 Dystroglycan expression in Mus musculus brain and neural retina has also been reported.
 However, the physiological role of dystroglycan in non-muscle tissues remains unclear.

-In December 2022, the implications of abnormal dystroglycan expression and/or O-mannosylation on the pathogenesis of cancer have been reviewed.
+In December 2022, a review of the implications of abnormal dystroglycan expression and/or O-mannosylation on the pathogenesis of cancer was published.

 Interactions

 Dystroglycan has been shown to interact with FYN, C-src tyrosine kinase, Src, NCK1, Grb2, Caveolin 3 and SHC1.